kenmoini/lab-ocp/README.md

   - `appset/kyverno=enabled` AppSet that deploys Kyverno via Helm and Policies.
   - `appset/helm-vault=enabled` AppSet that deploys Hashicorp Vault via Helm.
 Not really used since bootstrap needs managed Secrets but can be helpful for providing Vault as a service on managed clusters.
   - `appset/democratic-csi=enabled` AppSet that deploys Democratic CSI.
+  - `appset/egress-ips=enabled` AppSet that deploys EgressIPs
+  - `appset/vlan-stacks=enabled` AppSet that creates NNCP interfaces and NetworkAttachmentDefinitions for them from a simple list.
   - `developer-services=enabled` Deploys Developer Services (OpenShift Builds, DevSpaces, Pipelines, RHDP, etc)

 - **Kyverno Policies**